 The Association sits on the Western Hemisphere Shorebird Reserve Network (WHSRN) Hemispheric Council to help conserve shorebirds.
-The Network includes 115 sites in 19 countries to conserve and manage over 38 million acres of shorebird habitat from the Arctic to Patagonia. (https://www.whsrn.org)
+The Network includes 120 sites in 20 countries to conserve and manage over 38 million acres of shorebird habitat that support the annual life-cycle conservation of Species of Greatest Conservation Need (SGCN).